 Step 1

-- Select the Subnet to change.
+- Select the Subnet to modify.

-- Enter the IP to change.
+- Enter the IP address to change.

-- IP allocation request Click the button.
+- Click the IP Allocation Request button.

 Step 2

-NoticeTo prevent situations where communication is impossible during operation, it is recommended to connect via another Virtual Server or Bare Metal Server created in the same subnet.Step 1 Enter the assigned IP and set the IP to be changed on the server.
+guideTo prevent situations where communication becomes impossible during operation, we recommend connecting via another Virtual Server or Bare Metal Server created in the same subnet.Enter the IP assigned in Step 1 and configure the new IP on the server.

 - In the following example, replace

-bond-srv.9.Color mode# nmcli con mod "Vlan bond-srv.9" ipv4.addresses 172.17.34.150/24 # nmcli con mod "Vlan bond-srv.9" ipv4.method manual # nmcli device reapply bond-srv.9# nmcli con mod "Vlan bond-srv.9" ipv4.addresses 172.17.34.150/24 # nmcli con mod "Vlan bond-srv.9" ipv4.method manual # nmcli device reapply bond-srv.9Code block.
-IP settings to change Guide- If you set the IP, the terminal session will be disconnected.
+bond-srv.9in the following example.Color mode# nmcli con mod "Vlan bond-srv.9" ipv4.addresses 172.17.34.150/24 # nmcli con mod "Vlan bond-srv.9" ipv4.method manual # nmcli device reapply bond-srv.9# nmcli con mod "Vlan bond-srv.9" ipv4.addresses 172.17.34.150/24 # nmcli con mod "Vlan bond-srv.9" ipv4.method manual # nmcli device reapply bond-srv.9Code block.
+IP settings to change information- Setting the IP disconnects the terminal session.

 - Step 2 After completing the task, if the task status changes to Completed, you can reconnect to the terminal.